felangel/bloc/docs/zh-cn/fluttertodostutorial.md

 !> When we yield a state in the private `mapEventToState` handlers, we are always yielding a new state instead of mutating the `state`.
 This is because every time we yield, bloc will compare the `state` to the `nextState` and will only trigger a state change (`transition`) if the two states are **not equal**.
 If we just mutate and yield the same instance of state, then `state == nextState` would evaluate to true and no state change would occur.

 Our `TodosBloc` will have a dependency on the `TodosRepository` so that it can load and save todos.
-It will have an initial state of `TodosLoading` and defines the private handlers for each of the events.
+It will have an initial state of `TodosLoadInProgress` and defines the private handlers for each of the events.
 Whenever the `TodosBloc` changes the list of todos it calls the `saveTodos` method in the `TodosRepository` in order to keep everything persisted locally.

 ### Barrel File